 ELSS funds are just one type of equity mutual fund available in the market.
 The following two features make them one of the safest equity funds:

 - Large portion of AUM invested in large cap (or blue-chip) stocks

 - Passively managed

-Blue-chip stocks are the largest firms listed on the stock exchange, with proven track record of performance.
+Blue-chip stocks are the largest firms listed on the stock exchange, with a proven track record of performance.
 These are the least volatile stocks, thus carry lower risk.

 Passive management means the fund generally does not actively trade in stocks.
-Therefore, the fund value is not affected a lot by short-term variations in few stocks.
+Therefore, the fund value is not affected a lot by short-term variations in a few stocks.

 3. Lock-in Period but no Maturity

 The Ministry of Finance has recommended a three-year lock-in period for the investors of ELSS funds.
 This is because this fund allows a tax-deduction under section 80C.